kingparra/hpfp/10_-_folds/chapter-text.rst

 3a) We can also use the same trick we used to see the associativity of ``foldr`` to see the associativity of ``foldl``:

 ..
 10.5, Figure 2, page 359
 ..
-NOTE This diverges from the book.
+NOTE I wrote this differently than the example in the book.
+It bothered me.
 ::

   ·∾ f x y = "(" ++ x ++ "+" ++ y ++ ")"